angus-ai/angus-doc/services/agegenderestimation/agegenderestimation.rst

 Session
 -------

-This service can also be called in a statefull manner, allowing overall better performances as previous calls are use to refine the result.
+This service can also be called in a statefull manner, allowing overall better performances as previous calls are used to refine the results.

 .. literalinclude:: agegenderestimation-session.py